TokTok/spec/spec.md

 ## Key

-A Crypto Number is a large fixed size unsigned (positive) integer.
+A Crypto Number is a large fixed size unsigned (non-negative) integer.
 Its binary encoding is as a Big Endian integer in exactly the encoded byte size.
 Its human-readable encoding is as a base-16 number encoded as String.
 The NaCl implementation [libsodium](https://github.com/jedisct1/libsodium) supplies the functions `sodium_bin2hex` and `sodium_hex2bin` to aid in implementing the human-readable encoding.
 The in-memory encoding of these crypto numbers in NaCl